 Illinois home visiting is supported by the following funding sources:

-- Maternal Infant and Early Childhood (MIECHV) Program administered by Illinois Governor’s Office of Early Childhood Education
+- Maternal Infant and Early Childhood (MIECHV) Program by Illinois Governor’s Office of Early Childhood Education

 - Illinois Head Start Association